codemercs-com/io-warrior-win/examples/README.md

-# Example Projects
+# Examples
-Most of the older example projects based on the x86 iowkit.
-Not for all programming languages will be an example for all functions of the IO-Warrior.
+We provide example projects and scripts for many programming languages.
-The most examples will be found for C/C++.
+The most examples will be found in the 'C' directory and can be transfered into other languages which supports DLL files.

-## Function Overview

-## Known issues

-## Links